-Democrats in Trump impeachment trial resort to graphic video of police under attack
+Dems in Trump trial use graphic video of Capitol attack; Trump lawyers' video shows 'lust' for impeachment

 "You ask what a high crime and misdemeanor is under our Constitution.
 That's a high crime and misdemeanor," Raskin said.
 "If that's not an impeachable offense, then there is no such thing."

-Rep. Joe Neguse, D-Colo., then followed up with his arguments on why it's important and constitutionally correct to hold Trump accountable for the Jan.
+Rep. Joe Neguse, D-Colo., followed up with his arguments on why it's important and constitutionally correct to hold Trump accountable for the Jan.
 6 riot even though he's no longer in office.

-Neguse reminded the lawmakers of how close the threat of mob violence came to them that day.
+He pointed to the 1876 corruption case of William Belknap, President Ulysses Grant's war secretary, who was impeached and tried by the Senate after leaving office.

 THESE ATTORNEYS ARE DEFENDING TRUMP IN THE IMPEACHMENT TRIAL